jsbisht/aws-developer-associate/event-driven.md

 - The expiration of a message is always based on its original enqueue timestamp.
 When a message is moved to a dead-letter queue, the enqueue timestamp is unchanged.

 ---

+# SQS vs SNS

+SNS is a distributed publish-subscribe system. _Messages are pushed to subscribers as and when they are sent by publishers to SNS_.

+SQS is distributed queuing system.
+Messages are not pushed to receivers.
+Receivers have to poll SQS to receive messages.
+Messages can be stored in SQS for short duration of time.

+## Key Differences

+**Entity Type**

+- SQS : Queue (similar to JMS, MSMQ).
+- SNS : Topic-Subscriber (Pub/Sub system).

+**Message consumption**

+- SQS : Pull Mechanism — Consumers poll messages from SQS.
+- SNS : Push Mechanism — SNS pushes messages to consumers.

+**Persistence**

+- SQS : Messages are persisted for some duration is no consumer available.
+The retention period value is from 1 minute to 14 days.
+The default is 4 days.
+- SNS : No persistence.
+Whichever consumer is present at the time of message arrival, get the message and the message is deleted.
+If no consumers available then the message is lost.

+In SQS the message delivery is guaranteed but in SNS it is not.

+**Consumer Type**

+- SQS : All the consumers are supposed to be identical and hence process the messages in exact same way.
+- SNS : All the consumers are (supposed to be) processing the messages in different ways.

+---

+# Step Functions

+There are many problems with lambdas limitations that can be solved with a state machine.

+    If time between execution steps is longer than 15 minutes, we use Step Functions

+Step functions is a product which lets you build long running serverless workflow based applications within AWS which integrate with many AWS services.

+Step functions lets you create state machines (serverless workflow)

+- Start
+- States
+- End

+Maximum duration for state machine execution is 1 year.
+(Eg. online order followed by manual fulfillment of the order will drive the state machine in a long running fashion)

+Two types of workflows:

+- Standard workflow (standard is the default and has a 1 year workflow)
+- Express workflow (for IOT and highly transactional such as IoT and can run for 5 mintues)

+Started via

+- API Gateway
+- IOT Rules
+- EventBridge
+- Lambda

+Amazon States Languate (ASL)

+- JSON template (can be used create and export state machines)

+These use IAM Roles for permissions.

+## States

+- Succeed & Fail (will wait until either is achieved)
+- Wait (will wait until specific date and time or period of time)
+- Choice (different path is determined based on an input)
+- Parallel (will create parallel branches based on a choice)
+- Map (accepts a list of things)
+- Task (Single unit of work - can be integrated with Lambda, Batch, dynamoDB, ECS, SNS, SQS, Step Functions)

+---